‘Destiny 2’ Players Can Discover The Fate Of Saint-14 In ‘Curse Of Osiris’

 What Does It Mean

-First, kudos to Bungie for putting such an important Easter Egg in Destiny 2 for players to discover.
-The game has felt bereft of hidden objects to hunt down and this is a big one.
+First, kudos to Bungie for putting such an important easter egg in Destiny 2 for players to discover.
+The game has felt bereft of hidden objects to hunt down, and this is a big one.

 It is it important to remember that this is a Vex simulation of the Dark Future and not the actual future.
 So, this may or may not be where and how Saint-14 rests.
 However, it does appear he did make the ultimate sacrifice defending humanity based on the lore items that were added to Destiny 2 in the Curse of Osiris expansion.